How to Write a Great Data Science Resume

-Keep in mind that while you don’t have to list all of your experience, you do want to be sure that whatever you do list looks seamless.
+Keep in mind that while you don’t have to list all of your experience, you want to be sure that whatever you list looks seamless.
 Gaps of longer than six months in your work experience section are a major red flag for recruiters and hiring managers.
 If you have such a gap, you most definitely want to explain it on your resume.
-For example, if you took two years off of work to raise children between 2015 – 2017, you still want to add those dates on your resume and state that you were a stay-at-home parent during that period.
+For example, if you took two years off to raise children between 2015 and 2017, you still want to add those dates on your resume and state that you were a stay-at-home parent during that period.

-When writing this section, each entry should include your job title, the company, the period of time you held the position, and what you accomplished in that role.
-Keep the formatting uniform across your resume, but particularly in this section: if you use filled in bullets for your description of one job, make sure you use the same exact bullet format for all the other job descriptions, too.
-The same thing goes for how you list dates on your resume; if you are spelling out the whole month for each work experience date, then make sure you do this in each place on the resume where a date is included.
+When writing this section, each entry should include your job title, the company, the period of time you held the position, and your accomplishments in that role.
+Keep the formatting uniform across your resume, but particularly in this section: if you use filled-in bullets for your description of one job, make sure you use the same exact bullet format for all the other job descriptions, too.
+The same thing goes for how you list dates on your resume; if you’re spelling out the whole month for each work experience date, then make sure you do this in each place on the resume where a date is included.

-If your work experience is not relevant to the job you are applying for, then you only need to include a company name, your job title, and the dates worked.
+If your work experience is not relevant to the job you’re applying for, then you only need to include a company name, your job title, and the dates worked.
 You don’t need to take up space with all the details of an irrelevant job.

 Here’s an example of what you might include for a relevant job:

-The only things you should be listing in the Education section are post-secondary degrees (i.e. college, community college, and graduate degrees).
+The only things you should list in the Education section are post-secondary degrees (i.e. community college, college, and graduate degrees).
 If you went to college but did not receive a degree, it is best not to list that school.
-But if your degree is not relevant to the job you are applying for, you should still list it.
+If your degree is not relevant to the job you’re applying for, you should still list it.
 Some positions simply require a degree in any field, so you want to ensure you’re in the running for these positions.

 If the graduation date for your degree is 15+ years back, use your discretion about whether you want to include a date or not.
 Unfortunately, some companies see a graduation date starting with 19XX as a red flag.